artsy/artsy.github.io/_posts/2017-01-22-Front-end-JavaScript-at-Artsy-2017.md

 It's important to note here, the data being sent _back_ is specifically  what you ask for.
 This is not defined on the server as a _short_ or _embedded_ version of a model, but the specific data the client requested.
 When bandwidth and speed is crucial, this is the other way in which GraphQL vastly improves an app-user's experience.

 This is in stark contrast to other successors to REST APIs, the hypermedia APIs, like [HAL](http://stateless.co/hal_specification.html) and [JSON-API](http://jsonapi.org) - both of which are optimised for caching, and rely on "one model, one request" types of API access.
-E.g. a list of Artworks would actually contain a list of hrefs instead of the model data, and you have to fetch each model as a separate request.
+E.g. a list of Artworks would actually contain a list of hrefs instead of the model data, and you have to fetch each model in a separate request.

 Hypermedias APIs have a really useful space in cross-server communications, but are extremely wasteful of the most precious resource on a front-end device - bandwidth.
+The sooner you can enough information to present a screen

 I explored our usage of GraphQL from the perspective of a native developer [earlier in the year][mob-graph].

 We use GraphQL as an API middle-layer.
 It acts as an intermediate layer between multiple front-end clients and multiple back-end APIs.
 This means we can easily coalesce many API calls into a single request, this can be a _massive_ user experience improvement when you have a screen that requires information from varied sources before you can present anything to a user.

 <img src="/images/2016-06-19-graphql-for-iOS-devs/graphQL.svg" width=100%>

   - Owned by front-end
   - Moves control of what data is accessed on to clients